For preserving Ethiopia's genetic wealth by building one of the finest seed conservation centres in the world.

 Melaku Worede was born in Ethiopia.
 After obtaining a PhD in Agronomy from the University of Nebraska, he returned to Ethiopia.
 He became involved in the planning of the Plant Genetic Resources Centre in Addis Ababa, of which he became Director in 1979.
 He held this post until his retirement in 1993 to join the Seeds of Survival Programme of Ethiopia, which he founded with the support of a consortium of Canadian NGOs led by the Unitarian Service Committee (USC/Canada).

 Worede retired from government service to continue developing his work on a farming-based native seed (landrace) conservation, enhancement and utilisation.
-In addition to Ethiopia, Worede is now promoting this to other developing regions of Africa and Asia as a key promoter and scientific adviser of the Seeds of Survival programme.
-In this connection, he has been active in training several gene bank curators and many other young scientists.
+In addition to Ethiopia, Worede promoted this to other developing regions of Africa and Asia as a key promoter and scientific adviser of the Seeds of Survival programme.
+In this connection, he was active in training several gene bank curators and many other young scientists.
 Several initiatives to support biodiversity conservation and utilisation in Africa take the Ethiopian experience as their model and are thus attributable to Worede's path-breaking work.

-Worede has served as Chair of the UN Food and Agriculture Organization's Commission on Plant Genetic Resources and is currently a Board member of (among others) the International Plant Genetic Resources Institute (IPGRI) and the Rural Advancement Foundation International (RAFI).
+Worede served as Chair of the UN Food and Agriculture Organization's Commission on Plant Genetic Resources and was a Board member of (among others) the International Plant Genetic Resources Institute (IPGRI) and the Rural Advancement Foundation International (RAFI).
 In 2008 the National Green Award Foundation, headed by the Ethiopian president, gave Worede the Outstanding International Contribution Award.